 Analytic Application Performance: Lessons from the Gaming Industry

-The gaming industry has pioneered an engaging and satisfying end-user experience.
-When it comes to building a highly performant analytic application, there are several lessons that we can learn from games.
+When it comes to building a highly performant analytic application, there are several lessons that we can learn from the gaming industry.

 The 3 Most-Requested Dashboard Capabilities

 In today’s digital world, people have come to expect seamless analytics experiences in their applications.
 That’s why application teams, in particular, must go further to set their solutions apart from the dozens of offerings in the marketplace.

 Recent Monster BI Acquisitions of Tableau and Looker Still Miss the Point

 The recent acquisition of Tableau (by Salesforce) and Looker (by Google) are the latest consolidations in the BI market, but they miss the point entirely.

 The value of AI technologies is on the rise, as new implementations (including predictive analytics) drive significant ROI to companies.

 BARC Survey Shows New Benefits from Embedded Analytics